agarzon/badboys/README.md

 # Usage

-Edit the config file and then run the script with:
+Create your own config.yaml file based on sample.config.yaml and then run the script with:

 `python3 badboys.py`